laixintao/python-parallel-programming-cookbook-cn/jd.md

 JD

-Responsibility
+## Responsibility

-  •  Engage in and improve the whole lifecycle of services—from inception and design, through deployment, operation and refinement.
+  -  Engage in and improve the whole lifecycle of services—from inception and design, through deployment, operation and refinement.
-  •  Support services before they go live through activities such as system design consulting, developing software platforms and frameworks, capacity planning and launch reviews.
+  -  Support services before they go live through activities such as system design consulting, developing software platforms and frameworks, capacity planning and launch reviews.
-  •  Maintain services once they are live by measuring and monitoring availability, latency and overall system health.
+  -  Maintain services once they are live by measuring and monitoring availability, latency and overall system health.
-  •  Scale systems sustainably through mechanisms like automation, and evolve systems by pushing for changes that improve reliability and velocity.
+  -  Scale systems sustainably through mechanisms like automation, and evolve systems by pushing for changes that improve reliability and velocity.
-  •  Practice sustainable incident response and blameless postmortems.
+  -  Practice sustainable incident response and blameless postmortems.

-Application requirements
+## Application requirements

 Minimum qualifications:

-  •  BS degree in Computer Science or related technical field involving coding (e.g., physics or mathematics), or equivalent practical experience.
+  - BS degree in Computer Science or related technical field involving coding (e.g., physics or mathematics), or equivalent practical experience.
-  •  Experience in one or more of the following: C, C++, Java, Python, Go, Perl or Ruby.
+  - Experience in one or more of the following: C, C++, Java, Python, Go, Perl or Ruby.
-  •  Experience with Unix/Linux operating systems internals and administration or networking
+  - Experience with Unix/Linux operating systems internals and administration or networking

-Preferred qualifications:
+Prferred qualifications:
-  •  Interest in  analyzing and troubleshooting large-scale distributed systems.
+  - Interest in  analyzing and troubleshooting large-scale distributed systems.
-  •  Systematic problem-solving approach, coupled with strong communication skills and a sense of ownership and drive.
+  - Systematic problem-solving approach, coupled with strong communication skills and a sense of ownership and drive.
-  •  Ability to debug and optimize the application and automate routine tasks.
+  - Ability to debug and optimize the application and automate routine tasks.